Top 10 Best Manhattan Kosher Restaurants

 Midtown East

 As a chef-owned and operated restaurant, Barnea Bistro stands apart from many of its peers in the fine dining category.
-Focused on seasonal ingredients, Chef Joshua Kessle runs an ever-evolving menu with an open kitchen concept, another rarity in the kosher restaurant world.
+Focused on seasonal ingredients, Chef Josh Kessler runs an ever-evolving menu with an open kitchen concept, another rarity in the kosher restaurant world.
 After all, there is something magical about seeing the chef and staff at work creating culinary masterpieces as you enjoy the ambiance of an equally unique and thoughtfully designed dining room.
 Some of the standout items on the menu are the lamb riblets, duck risotto, short rib gnocchi, and the pavlova for dessert.
-There are also a host of unique craft cocktails from the bar.
-Of note, Chef Kessler is also behind Bonito in Chelsea.
+There is also a host of unique craft cocktails at the bar.
+Of note, Chef Kessler is also behind Bonito, which moved from Chelsea to 47th Street.

 Reserve Cut